austinconnor1836/my-notes/book-notes/APIs/Hands-On RESTful API Design Patterns and Best Practices/Chapter 2 Design Strategy, Guidelines and Best Practices.md

 Resource modelling should start with a few fundamental resource archetypes, and usually, the REST API is composed of four unique archetypes, as follows:

-- **Document**: the base for a resource representation witha field and link-based structure.
+- **Document**: the base for a resource representation with a field and link-based structure.
 Examples:
   - `https://api-test.lufthansa.com`
   - `https://api-test.lufthansa.com/v1/profiles`
   - `https://api-test.lufthansa.com/v1/profiles/customers`